codybadger/codybadger.github.io/projects/index.md

 ## Shelves

 I thought these shelves would be pretty nice to refinish.
 After taking about 10 coats of paint off of them, I found that the bare wood was too damaged to keep bare, so I repainted the shelves and got new glass.
-There are two of these,
+There are two of these.

 <center><img id="woodworking" src="/images/woodwork_shelf.jpg" alt="shelf" style="width:400px; PADDING-TOP: 2px; PADDING-BOTTOM: 2px;"></center>